logtalk-actions/workflows/README.md

 ##### [`coverage.yml`](https://github.com/logtalk-actions/workflows/blob/master/coverage.yml)

-This workflow is a variant of the `testing.yml` workflow that also publishes the code coverage report to `gh-pages`.
+This workflow is a variant of the `testing.yml` workflow that also publishes the code coverage report to [GitHub Pages](https://pages.github.com/).
 It uses a third-party action that requires creating a personal access token.
-You will also need to create the `gh-pages` branch.
+You will also need to create the `gh-pages` branch before running the workflows.
 See [https://github.com/maxheld83/ghpages](https://github.com/maxheld83/ghpages) for details.

 ##### [`diagrams.yml`](https://github.com/logtalk-actions/workflows/blob/master/diagrams.yml)